alpaka-group/alpaka/doc/Rationale.md

 Currently we implement version 1.

 Kernels bound to an accelerator can be built with the `createKernelExecutor` template function.
+This function returns an object that stores the given kernel type and the constructor argumnts..
-To separate the kernel execution attributes (<grid/block>-extents, stream) from the invocation arguments, the first call to `operator()` returns a kernel executor with stored execution attributes.
+To separate the kernel execution attributes (grid/block-extents, stream) from the invocation arguments, the first call to `operator()` returns a kernel executor with stored execution attributes.
 The returned executor can then be executed with the `operator()` leading to `createKernelExecutor<TAcc, TKernel>(TKernelConstrArgs ... args)(<grid/block>-extents, stream = 0)(invocation-args ...)` for a complete kernel invocation.

-To allow the user to store members in the kernel without requiring to store the return value of `createKernelExecutor(...)()` and set the values and execute it afterwards, `createKernelExecutor` also forwards given constructor arguments.
-TODO: Currently the `createKernelExecutor(...)` only returns a proxy object storing the kernel construction attributes and the execution attributes and has not inherited from the user kernel.
-Therefore it can not be used to access kernel members.
-Change?

 TODO: Why do we require the user to have a default template argument `template<typename TAcc = alpaka::IAcc<>>` for the kernel?
  - Because we can not create a kernel before binding it to an accelerator we could just make it a simple template `template<typename TAcc>` and make IAcc an implementation detail.